Be sure that you’ve got all the key components of writer’s workshop as you prepare to launch your literacy block!

-Great job everyone!
-I’m so happy to know that you noticed that the second words in each pair are stronger verbs than the first.
+I’m so happy to know that you noticed that the second words in each pair are stronger verbs compared to the first.

 When writing, authors sometimes use strong verbs to more clearly tell the reader what action is happening.
 These strong verbs also help the reader to visualize better.

-Because I’ve taught mostly second-language learners for most of my teaching career, I’ve found value in extending my mini-lessons when appropriate and as needed.
+Because I’ve taught mostly second-language learners for the majority of my teaching career, I’ve found value in extending my mini-lessons when appropriate.